 Investigating climate change related impacts on the urban winter climate of Hamburg

 Influences of climate change on urban climate are often investigated in the context of increased values for high temperatures or precipitation extremes.
-As a consequence, many studies concentrate on the climate change impacts that happen during summer (at least in the non-polar regions).
+As a consequence, many studies concentrate on the climate change impacts that happen during summer.
 When looking at projected temperature and precipitation changes, mean changes are larger in winter than in summer, at least for northern Germany.
 At the same time, the distribution of temperature is broadened, which implies that winters with temperatures below freezing point or snowfall will still happen in the future.

 Aims and objectives